 If you’ve been impacted by the coronavirus outbreak and are worried about making your HSBC Personal Loan repayments, you can request to defer your next 3 repayments.

 This gives you the chance to pause repayments for 3 months, without it impacting your credit file.

 Who can make a request to defer loan repayments?

 You can submit a request if:

 - you’ve been directly or indirectly impacted by coronavirus

-- your ability to repay your loan has been temporarily affected – for example, you’ve lost your job or you’re having to work less hours
+- your ability to repay your loan has been temporarily affected – for example, you’re having to work less hours

 How will this work?